quijaman1988/SusanBuckDWAnotes/03_Laravel/07_Facades.md

 For example:
 `Route` is a Facade for the `Router` class.
 Once you know that, it makes finding information in the API docs easier: [API: Router](http://devdocs.io/laravel/api/5.2/illuminate/routing/router).

+## More info...

+To learn more about the facade design pattern check out this article: [What Are Laravel 5.0 Facades?](http://code.tutsplus.com/tutorials/what-are-laravel-50-facades--cms-25347)

+> &ldquo;*[...] the facade design pattern is a structural pattern that defines a simplified interface to a more complex subsystem.
+The pattern is based on creating a simple facade interface in front of the collection of required logic and methods.
+The facade itself maintains the dependencies.*&rdquo;